aromartins/GlassCeiling/README.md

 # jobTalk

 Welcome to the jobTalk project!
-Thanks for stopping by!
+Thanks for stopping by! :tada:

 ## What are we doing?
 We are building a professional development platform for academics, focused on workplace reviews and network building.
 Think glassdoor for a rather unique workforce.